 How long after drug use can a test detect substances?

 The detection window for drugs can vary based on the substance and the individual’s metabolism, frequency of use, and other factors.
-For a full list of detection times, check out What’s on a 12 Panel Drug Test.
+Drug tests may identify the metabolites for up to 90 days.
+Home use kits are usually more sensitive, and will show a positive test result for longer than a lab test.
+For a full list of detection times, check out detection times for common drugs of abuse.

 Can other medications or certain foods cause a false positive?